-Material terms of the offer letter (after reflecting updates to compensation amounts through 2021) include:
+Material terms of the offer letter (after reflecting updates to compensation amounts through termination of employment in January 2022) included:

-- an annual base salary set at \$460,000 for 2021; - a one-time sign-on cash award of \$150,000, which was subject to repayment should Mr. Mallela have resigned prior to the oneyear anniversary of his start date; - participation in the Bonus Plan with an annual bonus equal to 75% of Mr. Mallela's annual base salary for 2021; - participation in the LTIP, with awards to be determined by the Compensation Committee;
+- an annual base salary set at \$460,000 for 2022. - participation in the Bonus Plan with an annual bonus equal to 75% of Mr. Mallela's annual base salary; - participation in the LTIP, with awards to be determined by the Compensation Committee; - participation in the Executive CIC Plan; - an auto allowance of \$7,200 per year; and unvested equity awards.
+In addition, Mr. Mallela did not earn a bonus for 2021 or 2022.